Obtain predicted values on test data for VarPro object.

 object

-VarPro object obtained from previous call to varpro.
+VarPro object returned from a previous call to varpro.

 newdata

-Test data.
-If not provided the training data is used.
+Optional test data.
+If not provided, predictions are computed using the training data (out-of-bag).

 ...